guido-7/ecommerce/README.md

   - Username: admin
   - Password: admin

+### Environment Configuration

+The project uses the `ENV` variable to switch between development and production environments.
+This allows for different settings such as databases and installed apps, depending on the context in which the project is run.

 ## Project Requirements

 This project has been developed to meet the functional and structural criteria defined in the exam guidelines.